syncfusion-content/javascript-docs/js/OlapChart/Chart-Types.md

 ## Column Chart

-**Column Chart** is the most commonly used chart types.
+**Column Chart** is the most commonly used chart type.
 It uses vertical bars (called columns) to display different values of one or more items.
 Points from adjacent series are drawn as bars next to each other.
 It is used to compare the frequency, count, total or average of data in different categories.
 It is ideal to show the variations in the value of an item over a period of time.

 {% highlight js %}
 $("#OlapChart1").ejOlapChart({